kinnara-digital-studio/kecak-workflow/docs/buildingApplication_MonitorApps.md

 ## Running Processes

-is where all running processes (of all application ) in the system listed.
+Is where all running processes (of all application ) in the system listed.
 A process is running when it has been selected to be carried out or execute.

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/buildingApplication-monitorApps.png" alt="buildingApplication-monitorApps" />

 ## Complete Processes

-list all finished processes and lets one check the historical data of each of the process instances as well
+List all finished processes and lets one check the historical data of each of the process instances as well

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/buildingApplication-monitorApps1.png" alt="buildingApplication-monitorApps1" />